UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 ## Organization options page
 You only get on this page if the result of your search is an organization.
 The figure below shows the organization options page.
-Click on it to enlarge.

 <img alt="Organization options page of Ricgraph Explorer." src="images/ricgraph-explorer-organizationoptions-page.jpg" width="80%">